shenqildr/RTIT/README.md

-# ScorNet
+#
-This repository will contain the source code from the paper A Self Contour-based Rotation and Translation-Invariant Transformation for Point Clouds Recognition.
-Coming soon!
+This repository will contain the source code from the paper A Rigid Transformation Invariant Network for Point Clouds Recognition.

+The pretrained model on modelnet40 is uploaded.